fdve/bcs_compiler_implementation/README.md

 3. C++
 4. Make.
 5. we use gcc also right?
 For compiling the tests? can we still switch this to AS or nah?
+6. (optional) the gtest framework, when adding / checking the gtests ?

 The compiler has been tested with the program versions stated above.
 Newer versions should most likely also work, older versions may not.